Miriam Gonzalez Brings Inspiring Girls Campaign to EU Parliament, Launches “Let’s Get Animated” Campaign

 In addition to the campaign launch, Gonzalez presented the Inspiring Girls initiative in Brussels to the European Parliament and the European Commission in a speed mentoring event in which 45 school girls from across Europe met with 11 high profile women mentors, including European Ombudsman Emily O’Reilly and Joanna Maycock, Secretary General of the European Women’s Lobby.
 The President of the European Parliament, Antonio Tajani, also attended the event and talked about “the importance of empower women every day around the world, and not just on International Women’s Day.”

 Dechert is a gold sponsor for Inspiring Girls International, a charity dedicated to raising the aspirations of young girls around the world by connecting girls and female role models.
 The organization aims to expose young girls (10-15 years old) to the full variety of jobs, roles and options in live, as well as inspire them to aim high.
-In its first three years in the UK, the initiative has recruited more than 25,000 female volunteers, reached out to 250,000+ school girls, and held 50+ high profile events across the country.
+In its first three years in the UK, the initiative has recruited more than 25,000 female volunteers, reached out to more than 250,000 school girls, and held over 50 high profile events across the country.
 Inspiring Girls has already launched in Spain and Serbia and Italy will follow on April 19.
 The campaign wil arrive to the U.S. in 2017, and will be joined by some other countries in Latin America and Africa.

 Dechert provides office space for the organization’s headquarters in London as well as pro bono legal advice.